TKassis/OrgaQuant/README.md

+# Important Note
+This repository is no longer maintained.
+There have has been tremendous progress since the release of this code in the field of computer vision and we encourage you to seek more up-to-date alternative implementations.
+While we haven't tested this, we suggest you look at [OrganoID](https://github.com/jono-m/OrganoID) recently released by J. Matthews et al. from the University of Chicago.

 # OrgaQuant
 OrgaQuant is a simple-to-use python script with a user interface for measuring organoid number and diameter in 3D cultures.
 While this repository contains an improved version of the code described in our [original paper](https://www.nature.com/articles/s41598-019-48874-y),